SiPMsim/SiPMSiM/Readme.txt

 ############# Optical photons #############

-If compiled as is, NPY file can be read with columns in the fallowinf order:
+If compiled as is, NPY file can be read with columns in the fallowing order:

 x(in mm),y(in mm),z (in mm),time (in ns) and optionally energy (in ev)